Casey Clabough, PhD

-Dr. Clabough’s eight books to date are available internationally and have earned him numerous awards as well as a special featured career retrospective in the Oxford American.
+Dr. Clabough’s nine books to date are available internationally and have earned him numerous awards as well as a special featured career retrospective in the Oxford American.
 At LC he teaches courses in Creative Prose and American Literature, and also serves as editor of the college’s lone professional journal, the James Dickey Review, which author Pat Conroy proclaims “has become a unique southern literary institution under Clabough’s expert guidance.”
 An avid outdoorsman, Clabough lives on a farm in Appomattox County, Virginia.

 - PhD and MA, English

 - African-American Literature

 - Creative Nonfiction (Intermediate & Advanced)

 - Introduction to Creative Writing